-It is no guarantee that you will have signal in the wild, but what is guaranteed is that you will not find a socket in a tree to charge up your phone.
-When it comes to phone charger you can either use a hand-cranked charger pr a solar charger, but you would be better off with a hand-cranked charger as it is more reliable.
+It is no guarantee that you will have a signal in the wild, but what is guaranteed is that you will not find a socket in a tree to charge up your phone.
+When it comes to phone chargers you can either use a hand-cranked charger or a solar charger, but you would be better off with a hand-cranked charger as it is more reliable.

-If you are not used to getting your hands dirty and to work with your hands than it is extremely important to get some work gloves, without it you will get a lot of small cuts and bruises.
+If you are not used to getting your hands dirty and working with your hands then it is extremely important to get some work gloves, without it you will get a lot of small cuts and bruises.

 Depending on the area where you are going and during what period of time you are going, you might want to think of getting some insect repellant, especially against mosquitos.

 Filament line with hooks

 You do not need fancy fishing gear to be able to catch some fish, all you need is some fishing line and some hooks, as for the bait you can use almost anything that you will find in the wild.